AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 1. When using multiple screens, if you move the application to a secondary screen and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
    a.
 Alternatively, for Windows users, you can press Shift and right-click the program icon on the taskbar, Select Move, and use your left or right arrow keys to move the window until the window appears.

+## Planned Enhancements

+### Adding a `view` feature
+- In order to cater to the user's preference of a command line interface, we will be adding a `view` feature that will allow users to view all the details of a contact without having to click on the contact card in the GUI, which is the current only way to access all the details of a contact.

+### Enhancements to Archive Feature
+- Making the archive status of each person visible to the user on each contact card.
+This is to improve the usability of the archive feature and add more differentiation to archived and unarchived contacts, which is currently only differentiated by which list (list main OR list archive) they are viewing.

 ## FAQ